orbi8r/iss-a3/README.md

   - Count of pronouns grouped by pronouns
   - Count of prepositions grouped by prepositions
   - Count of indefinite articles grouped by articles

-## Notes
-- Ensure the website is neat and user-friendly.
-- Use this README to provide accurate context for future LLMs assisting with this project.

-## Asset Credits
-- "Canonical Hologra Office" (https://skfb.ly/oTyAG) by Aeri is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).
-- "Haunt Muskie" music by C418 - Minecraft ()

-## Notes
-- Ensure the website is neat and user-friendly.
-- Use this README to provide accurate context for future LLMs assisting with this project.

-## Asset Credits
-- "Canonical Hologra Office" (https://skfb.ly/oTyAG) by Aeri is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).
-- "Haunt Muskie" music by C418 - Minecraft ()